Salute: a gesture of respect, homage, or polite recognition or acknowledgment, especially one made to or by a person when arriving or departing.

 Martial Salutes are executed when entering a martial arts school or training area, to teachers & fellow students, within forms, performing demonstrations, and many other situations as well.

-You’ll see us at PATHS Atlanta Kung Fu performing these as well.
+You’ll see us performing these in our Northern Shaolin Kung Fu classes as well.

 Kung Fu Salute: